A Death in the Family: Adaptations

+A TV-movie presentation of All the Way Home, starring Joanne Woodward and Richard Kiley, aired on NBC in 1971 as a presentation of the Hallmark Hall of Fame.

 A live version of the play aired on television in 1981 starring Sally Field and William Hurt.
 It was broadcast live on NBC from the Bing Theatre on the campus of the University of Southern California.

 A TV movie adaptation filmed in Tennessee and starring Annabeth Gish, aired on PBS in 2002.

 Samuel Barber wrote Knoxville: Summer of 1915 (1947, revised 1950) on commission from the American soprano Eleanor Steber, who had asked for a work for soprano with orchestra.

 William Mayer wrote an opera based on the novel; it premiered in 1983.

-Knoxville the musical (2022) written by Lynn Ahrens and Stephen Flaherty, is a "universal coming-of-age story about family, faith and love—and the boy who will grow up to write it.
+A stage musical debuted in 2022 titled Knoxville, written Frank Galati with music by Stephen Flaherty and lyrics by Lynn Ahrens.
+A "universal coming-of-age story about family, faith and love—and the boy who will grow up to write it.
 With a sweeping musical score blending folk, bluegrass and ballads."
-Two-time Tony winner Frank Galati adapted Knoxville's book and directed the musical.
-Knoxville was in rehearsals for its world premiere at the Asolo Repertory Theater in Sarasota, FL but was forced to stop because of the pandemic.
-It came to the stage as part of their 2021-2022 season in April to May 2022.
+Knoxville was in rehearsals for its world premiere at the Asolo Repertory Theatre in 2020 but was forced to stop because of the pandemic.
+The show had its world premiere in 2022.